Justyna-Adamska/Let-s-code-in-C/README.md

 ## 27.09.2022

 I made some more changes to main.c file so that I use the concept of arrays and pointers.
 First I created two arrays and then I used for loops to initialize them.
 In the end I printed my results.
 In order to avoid magic numbers (values that say nothing to future user of the program), I introduced symbolic constants into my code.

+### const int

+In order to secure the code from unwanted modifications I added const int prefix to functions declarations.
+By doing it I explicitly show which values are open for modifications and which are not.